Analysis of the Multilateral Engagement of German Development Cooperation

 Multilateral development cooperation (DC) is essential for achieving the Sustainable Development Goals (SDGs).
 In this sense, the Federal Ministry for Economic Cooperation and Development (BMZ) strives for strong multilateral development cooperation.
 However, systematic evidence gaps exist, which is why DEval is evaluating the BMZ's multilateral engagement.

 Multilateral development cooperation (DC) accounts for a significant proportion of the BMZ's commitment, at just under 30 per cent of all expenditure.
 Multilateral DC is implemented by multilateral organisations such as the World Bank, other United Nations (UN) organisations (e.g. UNDP, WFP) and regional development banks.
-The various funding modalities are of central importance: in addition to mandatory or voluntary core contributions (untied funds), so-called multi-bi contributions (tied or earmarked funds) are also used.
+The various funding modalities – core funding and earmarked contributions are of central importance.

-The DEval evaluation analyses the BMZ's multilateral engagement, paying particular attention to the financing modalities:
+The DEval evaluation analyses the BMZ's multilateral engagement, paying particular attention to these financing modalities:

 - To what extent is the multilateral portfolio aligned with the BMZ's strategic priorities (relevance)?

 - To what extent are bilateral and multilateral development co-operation interlinked (coherence)?
-What factors facilitate or hinder this interlocking?
+What factors facilitate or hinder this interplay?

 - Are the financing modalities used efficiently (efficiency)?

-In addition, the current state of research on the effectiveness of tied and untied funds will be analysed.
+In addition, the current state of research on the effectiveness of core funding and earmarked contributions will be analysed.

 Background